Is In the Bleak Midwinter a poem?

 In the realm of literature, the line between poetry and song lyrics can sometimes become blurred.
 One such example is the beloved Christmas carol, “In the Bleak Midwinter.”
 While it is commonly sung during the holiday season, some may wonder whether it can be classified as a poem.
 Let’s delve into this question and explore the characteristics of this timeless piece of art.

-Poetry is a form of literary expression that uses rhythm, imagery, and figurative language to convey emotions and ideas.
-It often follows specific structures, such as meter and rhyme schemes.
-On the other hand, songs are compositions that combine lyrics with music to create a melodic experience.
+Poetry is a form of literary expression that uses rhythm, meter, and language to evoke emotions and convey meaning.
+It often employs techniques such as rhyme, alliteration, and metaphor to create a unique aesthetic experience.
+While poetry is typically written to be read aloud, it can also be appreciated silently on the page.

 FAQ